 Regular Faculty Meetings

-The President of the University or, in the absence of the President, the Dean of the College, will preside at all meetings of the Faculty.
-In the absence of the President and the Dean, the Parliamentarian will preside.
+The President of the University or, in the absence of the President, the Chief Academic Officer, will preside at all meetings of the Faculty.
+In the absence of the President and the Chief Academic Officer, the Chair of Faculty Senate, or designee, will preside.

-The Faculty will determine the schedule of regular Faculty meetings.
+The Chief Academic Officer, in consultation with the Chair of Faculty Senate, shall determine the schedule of regular Faculty meetings, subject to the approval of the Voting Faculty.

-At regular meetings the Faculty may delegate certain of its functions to individuals and groups.
-Transactions of such individuals and groups will, however, be subject to approval of the Faculty.
+At regular meetings the Voting Faculty may delegate certain of its functions to individuals and groups.
+Transactions of such individuals and groups will, however, be subject to approval of the Voting Faculty.

-The agenda for meetings of the Faculty will be prepared by the Dean of the College or a designee.
-Normally, business items will be noted in the announcement/agenda distributed prior to Faculty meetings.
-This practice will be required for items which are to be considered at the final Faculty meeting of the academic year.
+The agenda for meetings of the Faculty will be prepared by the Chief Academic Officer or a designee.
+Normally, business items will be noted in the announcement/agenda distributed at least three days prior to Faculty meetings.
+This practice will be required for items that are to be considered at the final Faculty meeting of the academic year.

-The Parliamentarian's duties will be to advise on parliamentary procedures and to preside at faculty meetings as indicated in #1 above.
+The Parliamentarian's duties will be to advise on parliamentary procedures.

-Special Faculty Meetings.
+Special Faculty Meetings

-Special Faculty meetings may be called by the President, the Dean of the College, or by petition of ten Faculty members.
+Special Faculty meetings may be called by the President, the Chief Academic Officer, or by petition of at least ten members of the Voting Faculty.

+Faculty Meeting Rules, Quorum, and Voting

-The business meetings of the Faculty will be governed by Robert's Rules of Order, Revised, except where inconsistent with any provisions herein contained.
-A majority of the full-time voting members of the Faculty will constitute a quorum.
+As appropriate, the business meetings of the Faculty will be governed by Robert's Rules of Order, Revised.
+A majority of the full-time voting members of the Voting Faculty will constitute a quorum.
+Voting members not physically present at the main meeting site, but present at an officially designated campus meeting site may vote electronically, if they are able to participate in the meeting via virtual, electronic means.
+In this context, “participating in the meeting” requires the ability to follow deliberations in real time, ask questions of other members, and make statements to all members present.
+Only members participating in the meeting via virtual electronic means shall count toward the quorum.
+Absentee voting or voting by proxy for regular business is not allowed.
+Absentee voting shall be allowed for faculty elections, as directed by the Faculty Senate, in consultation with the Parliamentarian.

-Records of the proceedings of the business sessions of the Faculty will be kept in a permanent file by the Dean of the College.
+Records of the meetings of the business sessions of the Faculty will be kept in a permanent file by the Chief Academic Officer.

-8.4 Article IV.
-Areas of Faculty Responsibility
+8.5 Article IV.
+Areas of Voting Faculty Responsibility

-A. Consonant with the mandate given it by the Restated Bylaws of Augsburg University, the Faculty will have the following authority and responsibility:
+A. Consonant with the mandate given it by the Restated Bylaws of Augsburg University, the Voting Faculty will have the following authority and responsibility:

-To articulate the fundamental aims of the institution in harmony with the purpose as stated in the Restated Articles of Incorporation;
+To articulate and model the fundamental aims of the institution in harmony with the purpose as stated in the Restated Articles of Incorporation of Augsburg University;

-To provide a program of courses of study with appropriate instructional and counseling programs;
+To participate as fully as possible in the deliberative and voting process of shared governance, including committee, subcommittee, and faculty meetings;

+To propose, approve, develop, and implement academic programming in harmony with the purpose of the University as stated in the Restated Articles of Incorporation of Augsburg University;

+To collaborate with the Chief Academic Officer and academic deans, and to work within one’s scope of expertise and practice in proposing, developing, delivering, and evaluating academic courses, academic minors, majors, programs, certificates, and degrees;

+To provide necessary and sufficient support, mentoring, and academic advising to students, promoting student success and preparing them for post-graduation endeavors;

-To determine the standards for admission of prospective students, establish requirements for graduation and approve candidates for academic degrees, if any;
+To determine the standards for admission of prospective students, establish requirements for graduation and approve candidates for academic degrees;

-To authorize programs for the development and nurture of the religious life;
+To develop educational experiences that acknowledge, deepen, and nurture religious or spiritual life;